yiisoft/yii2/docs/guide/concept-behaviors.md

 }
 ```

-The behavior configuration above specifies that
+The behavior configuration above specifies that when the record is being:

-* when the record is being inserted, the behavior should assign the current timestamp to
+* inserted, the behavior should assign the current timestamp to
-  the `created_at` and `updated_at` attributes;
+  the `created_at` and `updated_at` attributes
-* when the record is being updated, the behavior should assign the current timestamp to the `updated_at` attribute.
+* updated, the behavior should assign the current timestamp to the `updated_at` attribute

-Now if you have a `User` object and try to save it, you will find its `created_at` and `updated_at` are automatically
+With that code in place, if you have a `User` object and try to save it, you will find its `created_at` and `updated_at` are automatically
 filled with the current timestamp:

 ```php